What Does Numbers 34:17 Mean?

 Immediate Context

-Continues the list of tribal leaders appointed to assist Eleazar and Joshua, showing the collaborative nature of the division process.
+Continues the appointment of tribal leaders to assist Joshua and Eleazar, showing the full team for land distribution.

 Connections Across Scripture